jthack/hydeout/_posts/2022-09-29-how-to-create-ai-art.md

 - $15 for 115 more credits

 ### Tips
 DALL-E is really good at interpreting user input.
 It is very literal in its interpretation.
 So if you want it to "look cool", you need to give it descriptions that would make it look cool.
+You can find good prompts at [https://dalle2.gallery/#search](https://dalle2.gallery/#search) and use parts of them to generate what you want!

 Some of my favorites are:
 - `key anime visual of <concept>`